aarnphm/aarnphm.github.io/content/thoughts/Giles Deleuze.md

 Deleuze interprets Nietzsche's "eternal return" as affirmation of becoming:

-The analogy of a dice throw[^2]:
+The analogy of a dice throw[^2]: When we throw the dice, the outcome is the combination of chances (randomness) and the necessity (resulting combination that follows the throw).
+Deleuze infers that necessity is not something separate from chance but is affirmed through chance.
+Or necessity (outcome of dice throw) is realized through **the act** of throwing the dice.

 Nietzsche turns chance into an affirmation, identifying it with multiplicity, fragments, parts, and [[thoughts/Chaos|chaos]].
 The dice throw affirms becoming, and the combination it forms upon falling is the affirmation of necessity.
-Deleuze emphasizes that necessity is affirmed of chance in the same sense that being is affirmed of becoming and unity is affirmed of multiplicity

 ### active and reactive forces.